When is The Falcon and The Winter Soldier series released on Disney+?

 — MCU Direct (@MCU_Direct) November 12, 2019

+Another returning character who has been conspicuously absent since Civil War is Agent Sharon Carter (Emily VanCamp), who Steve Rogers had a brief dalliance with before travelling back in time to marry her great aunt (awkward).

+Sharon has been involved in several major Captain America storylines in the comic books, so her casting here is quite significant and fans will be intrigued to find out how “the snap” affected her.

-Wyatt Russell is set to appear as USAgent, a Captain America copycat with a dark side, who can be glimpsed in new concept art in a familiar costume…
+Black Mirror star Wyatt Russell is set to appear as USAgent, a government sanctioned Captain America copycat with a dark side, who can be glimpsed in a familiar getup in new concept art below…

 John Walker/US Agent (Wyatt Russell) as Captain America in #TheFalconAndTheWinterSoldier pic.twitter.com/iYcGfr7ovB